 Each course taken to satisfy departmental requirements in mathematics, chemistry, physics, biology, biomedical engineering core, and the BME electives must be taken for credit and passed with a grade of C or better.
-Generally, a student may repeat these technical courses only once, and the second grade received will be counted for the requirement.
+Generally, and in accordance with College of Engineering policy, a student may repeat these technical courses only once, and the second grade received will be counted for the requirement.
 It is possible to apply for a variance from these requirements by meeting with the Program Advisor.